cristianbarreiro/cristianbarreiro/README.md

     </div>
     <hr width="100%">

-# 🛠 About Me:
 # Hello!
-I am Brayan Almengor
+I am Cristian Barreiro
 I am a dedicated Uruguayan programmer and developer with a profound passion for technology.
 I am currently a student at the prestigious [School of Engineering (Universidad de la República)](https://www.fing.edu.uy) and a future graduate in Computer Technologist.
 My academic journey has equipped me with a solid foundation in programming and software development, and I am constantly striving to expand my knowledge and skills.